picodotdev/alis/site/content/index.markdown

     </div>
     <div class="content-wrapper">
       <p>
         Download and boot from the latest <a href="https://www.archlinux.org/download/">original Arch Linux installation media</a>.
-After boot use the following comands to start the installation.
+After boot use the following commands to start the installation.
       </p>
       <p>
         Follow the <a href="https://wiki.archlinux.org/index.php/Arch_Linux">Arch Way</a> of doing things and learn what this script does.
 This will allow you to know what is happening.